Champagnat Catholic School

-Champagnat Catholic School is a private Catholic school with a campus in Hialeah, Florida, United States.
-Established in 1968, the school used to serve students in sixth through twelfth grades.
+Champagnat Catholic School was a private Catholic school with a campus in Hialeah, Florida, United States.
+Established in 1968, the school served students in sixth through twelfth grades.
 The school closed sometime around June 27, 2022, as announced by the Miami Herald.

 History

 Champagnat Catholic School was founded by Dr. Reinaldo and Mrs. Maria I. Alonso at a time in the history of Miami when there was a need to serve immigrant families moving to Miami.
 Champagnat came in to strengthen the religious, the civic and patriotic roots of children coming in from Cuba and Central and South America.

 Champagnat Catholic School started under the auspices of the Marist Brothers due to Dr. Alonso's previous years as principal of the Champagnat elementary in La Vibora, Cuba and later on the Champagnat high school in Cienfuegos, Cuba.
 The first Champagnat Catholic School opened its classroom doors on September 8, 1968, at the corner of 29th Avenue and 7th Street SW in Miami with 123 students.
 In 1973 the school opened the doors to a second campus in Hialeah.

-The school is accredited by the National Independent Private Schools Association (NIPSA), National Council of Private Schools Association (NCPSA), Council of Bilingual Schools (COBIS).
+The school was accredited by the National Independent Private Schools Association (NIPSA), National Council of Private Schools Association (NCPSA), Council of Bilingual Schools (COBIS).

 There are also some other educative schools called "Champagnat".
 One of the biggest is based in Buenos Aires, Argentina.

 Campus

-Champagnat Catholic School currently has a campus in Hialeah at 1851 Palm Avenue serving sixth through twelfth grades.
+Champagnat Catholic School had a campus in Hialeah at 1851 Palm Avenue serving sixth through twelfth grades.

 Curriculum

-Curriculum follows Florida State Standards with an emphasis on preparing for entry to universities/colleges.
-Students are required to take English Language Arts, Literature, Mathematics, Science, Social Studies, Foreign Language and PE each school year.
-Electives currently include Intro to Business Management, Marketing Essentials, Hospitality and Tourism, Forensic Science, Sports and Entertainment Management, and World Religions.
-In order to enhance the educational experience all high school students are on a 1:1 iPad digital curriculum and have access to virtual courses via FLVS.
+Curriculum followed Florida State Standards with an emphasis on preparing for entry to universities/colleges.
+Students were required to take English Language Arts, Literature, Mathematics, Science, Social Studies, Foreign Language and PE each school year.
+Electives included Intro to Business Management, Marketing Essentials, Hospitality and Tourism, Forensic Science, Sports and Entertainment Management, and World Religions.
+In order to enhance the educational experience all high school students were on a 1:1 iPad digital curriculum and had access to virtual courses via FLVS.